 1981 ... they are definitely lost, that's clear.
 They will never respect codes and standards but that is also their trademark ...

 1984 ...
 3 empty years and back to 1984 in relative form.
 They play it to us completely revisited version on this cult title of James Brown dating from 1971.
-Completely crossed out, that's clear !
+Completely wacky, that's clear !

 1984 ... new luxury cover - and above all once again totally aware - of Larry Williams' title dating from 1958.
 The year of covers !